 Once I stopped comparing, communicated my fears with my on-line group of Challenge members, I was able to redefine my personal goals, move forward and continue to adapt my relationship with food.

-Best/funniest bootcamp/Challenge moment?
+Best/funniest bootcamp/Transformation moment?

 Bootcamp: Feeling the need to roar like Hulk, and then ROAR.
 I am quite the bad-ass.

-Challenge: Subsequently moving from the 28 Day Challenge to the Alumni program realizing that my month long Challenge had a become a lifestyle.
+Transformation: Subsequently moving from the 28 Day Challenge to the Alumni program realizing that my month long Challenge had a become a lifestyle.

 What advice would you give someone who is just starting out with us or just thinking about it?